RasPiAI/RasPiAI/README.md

    - Deactivate the NetworkManager.
 To do this, execute the commands `sudo systemctl stop NetworkManager` and `sudo systemctl disable NetworkManager`.
    - Activate and start hostapd again to reconfigure the services.
 To do this, you must enter the following in sequence: `sudo systemctl stop hostapd`, `sudo systemctl unmask hostapd`, `sudo systemctl enable hostapd` and `sudo systemctl start hostapd`.
    - Reboot the Raspberry Pi with `sudo reboot`.
    - Check the status of the Raspberry Pi again with `iw dev wlan0 info`.
 Now "AP" should appear next to the type.
+   - The WLAN with the name RasPiAI should now be active.

 ## How to install ollama 🦙 and open-webui together using docker🐳: